mohsinht/citizen-portal-app/README.md

 **Redux** - To make the app seemless and making sure that the data is maintained througout

+**Cloud Functions** - To make triggers and to add notification system in the app.

 **Thunk** - To connect actions and to maintain promises in the app.

 **ReactJS** - To make components and making the app modular.